-Non-titled Spouse Sample Clauses
+Non-Titled Spouse Sample Clauses

-Non-titled Spouse.
+Non-Titled Spouse.
 Any non-titled spouse signs below as Grantor for the purpose of releasing and waiving all rights he or she may hold under all applicable homestead exemption laws and all applicable marital property laws.
 This (is/is not) homestead property.

 AutoNDA by SimpleDocs

-Related to Non-titled Spouse
+Related to Non-Titled Spouse

 • Spouse The spouse of an eligible employee (if legally married under Minnesota law).
 For the purposes of health insurance coverage, if that spouse works full-time for an organization employing more than one hundred (100) people and elects to receive either credits or cash (1) in place of health insurance or health coverage or (2) in addition to a health plan with a seven hundred and fifty dollar ($750) or greater deductible through his/her employing organization, he/she is not eligible to be a covered dependent for the purposes of this Article.
 If both spouses work for the State or another organization participating in the State's Group Insurance Program, neither spouse may be covered as a dependent by the other, unless one spouse is not eligible for a full Employer Contribution as defined in Section 3A.
 Effective January 1, 2015 if both spouses work for the State or another organization participating in the State’s Group Insurance Program, a spouse may be covered as a dependent by the other.

-• Designated Beneficiary The individual who is designated as the Beneficiary under the Plan in accordance with Section 401(a)(9) of the Code and the regulations thereunder.
+• Designated Beneficiary The individual who is designated as the Beneficiary under the Plan and is the designated beneficiary under Section 401(a)(9) of the Internal Revenue Code and Section 1.401(a)(9)-1, Q&A-4, of the Treasury regulations.

 • Domestic Partners; Spouses; Gender Discrimination If the Contract Amount is $100,000 or more, Contractor certifies that it is in compliance with PCC 10295.3, which places limitations on contracts with contractors who discriminate in the provision of benefits regarding marital or domestic partner status.